Christmas decoration: History

 In the 2nd century, the "earliest church records" indicate that "Christians were remembering and celebrating the birth of the Lord", an "observance [that] sprang up organically from the authentic devotion of ordinary believers"; although "they did not agree upon a set date".

 Christmas decorations have been used as part of the festive nature of the holiday (Christmas) and season (Christmastide) celebrating the Nativity of Jesus.
-These include angels, bells, candy canes, Christmas trees, doves, holly, nativity scenes, poinsettas, the Star of Bethlehem, and wreaths.
+These include angels, bells, candy canes, Christmas trees, doves, holly, nativity scenes, poinsettias, the Star of Bethlehem, and wreaths.
 The use of each of these decorations has its own Christian symbolism and history.
 For example, church bells are rung in order to celebrate feasts, such as Christmas, Easter, Ascension Day and Pentecost; with respect to Christmas, the use of bells as decorations symbolize the "proclamation of joy that angels sent to the people when Christ was born."

 The Advent wreath, which is used to mark the four weeks prior to Christmas and the arrival of Christmas, originated among the Lutherans of Germany in the 16th century.
 The Christingle, often lit during Christmas church services, was invented by Moravians in 19th century Britain.

 Nativity plays were first enacted by Catholic monks in 11th century Italy.
 Nativity scenes have been the center of the Christmas putz, a tradition of the Moravian Church that is "built to tell the Good News of the coming of the Christ Child" and "is the Gospel in miniature from Isaiah’s prophecy and Mary’s annunciation to the visit of the wisemen and the flight into Egypt."
 For Moravian Christians, the nativity scene serves to celebrate "the story of the wonder of Christ’s birth so that the Son of God can be welcomed into the hearts of the home at the Christmas."

 Light is associated with Christmas as Christians teach that the Nativity of Jesus signifies that "light has come into the world".
 The father of Lutheran Christianity, Martin Luther, is often credited with adorning a Christmas tree with candles in the 16th century.
 In the 1800s, candleholders were used to fasten candles on the trees.
 It was not until 1924 that Christmas lights became affordable and entered households.

 In the 1840s, the use of a decoration symbolizing the Star of Bethlehem became popular at the highest point of the Christmas tree.